-St Peter's Infant School is well resourced and provides the best possible learning opportunities for our pupils.
+St Peter's Infant School is set in beautiful, rural surroundings; is well resourced and provides the best possible learning opportunities for our pupils.

 We are a Church school with a distinctive Christian ethos and a very strong sense of community.
 The children learn to be active citizens and are taught to value diversity and develop respect for other cultures and faiths.